 - Coconut Oil: I love keeping a few jars of this organic coconut oil on hand, it’s great for cooking and also a really nice skin moisturizer outside the kitchen.

 - Natural Beeswax: I used beeswax from our beehives, but I’d recommend an organic cosmetic-grade beeswax like this one.
 Why organic and cosmetic-grade?
-Becuase if you have any beeswax leftover from making this beard balm, you can use it for some simple and easy hand and skin products.
+If you have any beeswax leftover from making this beard balm, you can use it for some simple and easy hand and skin products.
 I have an incredible recipe for DIY Beeswax Lip Balm that gets rave reviews.
 If there’s a local beekeeper in your area, I’d recommended starting there for wax, but if you buy online, make sure you get the good stuff!
+And for a vegan plant-based alternative, you can use candelilla wax instead.

-- Vitamin E Oil: this oil conditions and moisturizes your lips!
+- Vitamin E Oil: this oil conditions and moisturizes.

-- Shea Butter: will moisturize and condition your skin like crazy… I love this shea butter I get here (and honestly, anything from Anthony’s Organics) and it’s actually cheaper than other non-organic shea butters for the same price.
+- Shea Butter: will moisturize and condition your skin… I love this shea butter I get here (and honestly, anything from Anthony’s Organics) and it’s actually cheaper than other non-organic shea butters for the same price.
 If you have leftovers you can add some to homemade hand salve or homemade deodorant.

 - Woodsy Essential Oils: I love this set online here which has 6 different woodsy scents, which is perfect for this beard balm.
 Pine or cedar give this beard balm just a hint of the outdoors.